Career counseling and resources to help graduates achieve success

 Our seven attorney-counselors are available to help graduates market themselves effectively, substantially increasing your success in the job market.
 Individual counseling is the centerpiece of our work.
 During these sessions, our professional staff monitors and guides career development; helps graduates find employment; hones interviewing skills; refines resume and cover letter writing; and helps develop dynamic career strategies.

-Supplementing the Office of Career and Professional Development's emphasis on individual counseling are extensive resources.
+Supplementing the Career Development Center’s emphasis on individual counseling are extensive resources.
 Symplicity, our online jobs database, provides access to thousands of job listings and allows graduates to search for employment from practically anywhere.
-The Office of Career and Professional Development also maintains an impressive resource library and offers graduates lifetime access to an on-campus Career Center Computer Room.

 Symplicity Online Job Database